SUDERS/MAWNO/README.md

 This repository contains the code implementation of the **Multiscale Attention Wavelet Neural Operator for Capturing Steep Trajectories in Biochemical System**

 For more information, please refer to the following:
-+ Jiayang Su,Junbo Ma, Songyang Tong, Enze Xu, and Minghan Chen "[Multiscale Attention Wavelet Neural Operator for Capturing Steep Trajectories in Biochemical Systems[C]//Proceedings of the AAAI Conference on Artificial Intelligence.
++ Jiayang Su, Junbo Ma, Songyang Tong, Enze Xu, and Minghan Chen "[Multiscale Attention Wavelet Neural Operator for Capturing Steep Trajectories in Biochemical Systems[C]//Proceedings of the AAAI Conference on Artificial Intelligence.
 2024, 38(13): 15100-15107.](https://ojs.aaai.org/index.php/AAAI/article/view/29432)"
 # MAWNO Structure

 ---